jsitowski/powmarket/README.md

 Add a "0000" mode to Add Magic Number to structure a puzzle using the Boost PoW protocol ($21.80)

+### Hashrate chart ($21.80)

+Add a chart to the Statistics section that visualises the historical hashrate for all of PoW.market

 ### Design and UX ($21.80)

 Make improvements to the design / UX.